 Travel insurance is an absolute essential when going away.
 Travel insurance ensures you’re covered against various possibilities including lost luggage, theft and any medical treatment you may need to receive while you’re away.
 It’s worth reading up on how to choose the right travel insurance so that you can pick the right policy for you.
 Travel insurance is a small expense to pay versus what you could be paying if something were to happen.
 Having an annual policy may be the best thing for you if you travel often, and can work out cheaper than buying multiple policies.

 Having some supplies of the usual items you’d have at home can avoid those panicked trips to find a local pharmacy while you’re away.
 Pack a small kit that contains some plasters and dressings, antibacterial wipes, medication and some treatments for bites/sunburn.
 If you avoid liquids over 100ml, you can put these in your carry on luggage in case something should happen to your hold suitcase.
 If you’re not sure of what to include, the NHS Choices website has an excellent list of what to pack for your travel first aid kit.
 Always check your first aid kit before setting off on holiday and make sure you restock any items that you use up.
+Learning CPR is always a handy skill to have – especially when you’re thinking of heading to the beach with your family.
+It takes seconds for someone to lose consciousness due to lack of oxygen in the ocean.
+You can gain certification from Scarborough first aid trainingto ensure you’ll know what to do if the situation ever arises.

 Before you book your holiday, you should check which, if any, vaccinations are required before you travel.
 Last-minute holidays to exotic destinations may seem like a great bargain but if you are leaving it too close to get the right vaccinations, it may not be worth the risk.
 If you struggle to get an appointment with your GP, you should try services like samedaydoctor who could give you an appointment the same day to get the vaccinations you need.
 Research your destination carefully and make sure that you and all the family are up to date with your vaccinations.